ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 |   9   | Group currently not active                      |
 {: #tab-ACE-Groupcomm-Error-Identifiers title="ACE Groupcomm Error Identifiers" align="center"}

-A Client supporting the 'error' parameter (see {{Sections 4.1.2 and 8 of RFC9594}}) and able to understand the specified error may use that information to determine what actions to take next.
-If it is included in the error response and supported by the Client, the 'error_description' parameter may provide additional context.
-The following guidelines apply.
+If the Client supports the problem-details format {{RFC9290}} and the Custom Problem Detail entry 'ace-groupcomm-error' defined in {{Section 4.1.2 of RFC9594}}, and is able to understand the error specified in the 'error-id' field therein, then the Client may use that information to determine what actions to take next.
+If the Concise Problem Details data item specified in the error response includes the 'detail' entry and the Client supports it, such an entry may provide additional context.

 * In case of error 7, the Client should stop sending the request in question to the Group Manager.
 In this application profile, this error is relevant only for a signature verifier, in case it tries to access resources related to a pairwise-only group.